The Bridge (Croatia)

-The Bridge (Most), previously known as Bridge of Independent Lists (Most nezavisnih lista) until November 2020, is a political party in Croatia founded in 2012.
-The party is led by Božo Petrov, its founder and the former mayor of Metković, deputy prime minister and speaker of the Croatian Parliament.
-Although the party leaders initially avoided ideological topics, The Bridge underwent through a rebranding prior to the 2020 Croatian parliamentary election and established itself as a social conservative party.
+The Bridge (Most), previously known as Bridge of Independent Lists (Most nezavisnih lista) until November 2020, is a political party in Croatia founded in 2012 by Božo Petrov, former mayor of Metković, deputy prime minister and speaker of the Croatian Parliament.
+It is now led by Nikola Grmoja since November 2025.
+Although the party leaders initially avoided ideological topics, The Bridge underwent a rebranding prior to the 2020 Croatian parliamentary election, establishing itself as a social conservative and soft Eurosceptic party.

 Origins

 The Bridge of Independent Lists (Most) was founded in Metković on 17 November 2012 as a regionalist political platform.
 Božo Petrov was chosen as the first party president.

 In 2013, the Bridge of Independent Lists participated in the local elections in the town of Metković.
 The party won 46.25% of the votes, and 9 out of 17 seats in the City Council.
 Petrov won 45.78% of the votes and entered the second round of elections for the mayor against Stipe Gabrić Jambo, incumbent mayor since 1997.
 In the second round Petrov won with 67.94% of the votes and became the Mayor of Metković.
 At the same election, Most won 9.97% of the votes in county elections and entered the County Assembly of the Dubrovnik-Neretva County.